Search Contextures Sites ![]()

-The Excel CONCATENATE function would be much improved if you could specify a range of cells to concatenate, and the delimiter that you'd like between the joined cell values.
+With this ConCat UDF, from Excel MVP Rick Rothstein, you can specify a range of cells to concatenate, and the delimiter that you'd like between the joined cell valuesd.
+For example, use a comma, or semi-colon, or a comma and aspace character

-You can omit the delimiter, but leave the comma in as a placeholder.
+NOTE: You can omit the delimiter, but leave the comma in as a placeholder for that missing argument.

 Go back to your worksheet put some text in, say A1, A2, A3, C1, D1, D2 and then type this formula into an unused cell...